Log-baseE/Y-LAB/README.md

 #### `ImportError: DLL load failed: The specified module could not be found.`

 This means the required NVIDIA `.dll`s for `tensorflow` are not available in the `PATH` environment variable.
 Make sure that the required `PATH`s are readily available.
-You can refer to the [tensorflow Installation page](https://www.tensorflow.org/Install/gpu) for more information.
+You can refer to the [tensorflow installation page](https://www.tensorflow.org/install/gpu) for more information.

 #### Other errors